torbjork/INF113_Torbjorn/README.md

+Here can be found the tasks and solutions for the mandatory assignments of INF113 (Introduction to Operating Systems) at the University of bergen, Fall 2023.
-The tasks are listed in the file mandatory_2_INF113 The assignment was solved on a virtual machine (Oracle Virtualbox) running Ubuntu 22.04.3 LTS
+The assignments were solved on a virtual machine (Oracle Virtualbox) running Ubuntu 22.04.3 LTS